Gabrieltgaldino/NRG_QT/docs/source/installation/nrgsuite_qt/nrgsuite.rst

 #.
 A prompt will appear to choose a directory for the installed plug-in.
 We recommend the suggested path

 #.
 Close and open PyMol.
-If installed using anaconda you will need to write pymol in a terminal window and press enter.
+If installed using anaconda you will need to write PyMOL in a terminal window and press enter.
 If the plugin has been installed correctly it will appear in the "Plugin" tab.

     .. image:: /_static/images/installation/installation_end.png